 In California, we already have very good surrogacy case-law, but with the passage of California Assembly Bill 1217, we now have new and improved – and positive – California legislation regarding surrogacy which goes into effect on January 1, 2013.

 The good news is that the very strong case-law in California (which is surrogacy friendly and considered by many to be the strongest law in the country) remains unchanged.
 The current case-law essentially provides that intended parents in an assisted reproduction arrangement, whether or not biologically related to the resulting child, should be declared the legal parent of the resulting child.
 The current legislation in California under the Uniform Parentage Act defines the parent-child relationship as the legal relationship existing between a child and the child’s parents, and it governs proceedings to establish that relationship.
 Existing surrogate laws provide that a party to an assisted reproduction agreement may bring an action under the Uniform Parentage Act at any time to establish a parent and child relationship consistent with the intent expressed in the agreement.
-Existing law also regulates the practice of surrogacy facilitators in assisted reproduction agreements, including surrogacy agreements.
+Existing surrogacy laws also regulate the practice of surrogacy facilitators in assisted reproduction agreements, including surrogacy agreements.

 The new legislation, however, provides additional guidance relating to the manner in which surrogacy agreements must be executed, when medical procedures can be commenced, and where parental establishment cases may be filed.
 Although some of the procedures outlined in the bill were already utilized by experienced assisted reproduction practitioners, they were not required by law.
 So, in essence, the new California surrogacy law creates clear guidance and codifies some best practices for the benefit of all involved.
 There may well be more we can do in California to further codify best practices, but the provisions outlined in the new law clarify for courts what constitutes a properly executed surrogacy agreement and they help protect all parties to the agreement—surrogate, intended parents and child—from potential exploitation.

 In relation to Gestational Surrogacy Agreements, the new law: